 Getting Around the Cameron Highlands

-As the name suggests, Cameron Highlands is a region comprised of various hills.
-The sights and settlements of the area are relatively spread out and as such, it is impossible to explore the area without a car.
+The Cameron Highlands is a region comprised of various hills.
+The sights and settlements of the area are relatively spread out.
+As such, it is virtually impossible to explore the area without a car.

 Renting a Car